Plan your Weight loss Surgery in India with Forerunners Healthcare Consultants

 Don't worry about the calories for now, focus on the behavior.

-Begin a walking program if able.
+Begin a walking program if possible.

 Stop smoking.
 Smoking slows the healing process and may cause respiratory problems after surgery.
 If you need help, ask your doctor.